exakat/php-dictionary/dictionary/assumption.ini.rst

 An assumption is a piece of code that makes use of knowledge that is not visible in the source.

-Assumptions are often related to arrays : after checking that a variable is of type array, some specific index are used, while there is not guarantee that they are available.
+Assumptions are often related to arrays: after checking that a variable is of type array, some specific index are used, while there is not guarantee that they are available.

 Assumptions may apply to any type of data.